Unibrighter/UniGears/.github/ISSUE_TEMPLATE/feature_issue.md

 ---
-name: Epic
+name: Feature
 about: A task large enough that it needs to be divided into smaller tasks.
-It will usually be labeled as `enhancement`, also know as feature.
+It will usually be labeled as `enhancement`, also know as epic.
 ---

 <!-- Issue title should mirror the Epic/Feature Title -->

-# Epic Title
+# Feature Title

 Feature: Some Task title